thomasjungblut/glove/README.md

-This project is a convenience Java wrapper around GloVe word vectors and converter to more space efficient binary files, which also includes a random access lookup for very large vectors on disk.
+This project is a convenience Java wrapper around GloVe word vectors and converter to more space efficient binary files, which also includes a random access lookup for very large amount of vectors on disk.

-Caution: There isn't any unit tests yet.

 Examples of use